 He also took a picture of me in front of the plane that got donated at some point.
 The same model as one of the later smokejumper planes, not an actual one, though.

-After this unexpected but actually really awesome stop I made my way towards the coast, right through the Redwood National and State Park, following Redwood Highway.
+After this unexpected but actually really awesome ((please check out their website)) stop I made my way towards the coast, right through the Redwood National and State Park, following Redwood Highway.
 I made a few stops to hike a short trail, take a few pictures or just look at the scenery.
 Have you ever been in a place that is so breathtakingly beautiful that it’s almost physically painful not being able to stop at a particular spot?
 That place is just like that.